FelvinJoseph/DeepVaaaa/README.md

 🚨 Red Alert Mode with a funny roast message
 It even saves screenshots so you can relive your sleepy crimes forever 💤📂.

+We can add more features to send the weird screenshots to someone or make alarms in the inverted time of yawning etc..

 ## Technical Details
 ### Technologies/Components Used
 - Languages used 🐍:Python 3.10.11